TL;DR

 Mistake: Using low-stakes demo tasks

-Use a real business-critical flow to expose true fit.
+Toy examples rarely expose real workflow friction.
+Use a business-critical flow from your actual roadmap to surface true fit.

 Mistake: No acceptance criteria during comparison